Waldron Baily

-Dykeman Waldron Baily (July 1, 1871 - 1953) was a businessman and author.
+Dykeman Waldron Baily (July 1, 1871 - 1953) was a businessman and writer.
 His novel The Heart of the Blue Ridge was adapted into a silent film.
 Baily established Baily Manufacturing Company, a locust wood pin and cross arm manufacturing business in Elkin, North Carolina.
 He also owned the Baily Chair Company.
 Many of his books are set in North Carolina locations including Bogue Banks, North Carolina's Piedmont region and Wilkes County, North Carolina.

 Baily was born in Mount Kisco, New York.
 He served as mayor of Elkin.